-"Self-examination, both externally and internally, is key for many body parts and the butt is no exception," says anal surgeon and founder of Future Method Evan Goldstein, DO, though he acknowledges that it's not exactly the easiest place to see (even for the most flexible yogis out there).
-His fix?
-Grab a hand mirror, or better yet, snap a butt selfie and zoom in—just be forewarned that iPhone photos tend to make things very high definition.
+"Self-examination, both externally and internally, is key for many body parts, and the butt is no exception," says Evan Goldstein, DO, anal surgeon and founder of Future Method, though he acknowledges it's not exactly the easiest part to examine (even for the most flexible people).

-While every anus looks different (which is why you should intimately get to know your own), there are a few things that healthy ones have in common, says Rafael A. Lugo MD, FACS, the owner and CEO of Lugo Surgical Group:
+While every anus looks—and smells—different (which is why you should intimately get to know your own), there are a few things that healthy bums have in common, says Rafael A. Lugo, MD, FACS, the owner and CEO of Lugo Surgical Group.

-1. It should look like an even, circular set of "puckered lips" with clear transition between the external skin and the "anal mucosa," aka the inner lining of your anus.
+1. A healthy anus should look like an even, circular set of "puckered lips," with clear transition between the external skin and the "anal mucosa," aka the inner lining of your anus.

 2. There should be no visible cuts or lesions.

 3. The mucosa should be a reddish color.

 With that in mind, Dr. Lugo explains that any sort of discoloration, unevenness, bumps, or bulging could be a sign that something is wrong, particularly if the issue appears out of nowhere.
 If that is the case, you'll want to call up your doctor.

 "Seeing the anus frequently allows for us to detect a small change sooner," says Dr. Lugo.
 "The benefit [of checking yourself out] is early detection of curable problems, that, if left undiagnosed, can turn into a more serious issue."